yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 Genesis 1:1-3
 ```

 It's in the very first lines of Genesis that this pattern begins to emerge, from the darkness.
 You'd expect nothing less, I'm sure.
-Here, in the very first words
+Here, in the very first words we see imagery of a mathematical fraction, the Spirit of God *hovering over* the waters.
+I've shown you what I see off to the right, and this simple equation that ties *family*, *eve*, and *ah* together will soon be part of a much bigger illustration of hidden allusion in ancient words.
+With ["Menorah" lighting the purpose of this Revelation,](his_heart_and_sol.html) hopefully you will see that God's message of equality and liberty is part exaltation of our history, and part reminder that we still are not fully free.

 ##Holy Water is *people*
 This is a baptism, or at least what that concept metaphorically refers to, it's a shock with cold *water*, seeing that something so obvious has been hidden from the world *and absolutely nobody noticed.*  Like Soy*lent* Green, a cinematic tool to understand how water is people, Biblically, references to the sea, and *walking on people* (wow) are both clear as clues.
 Christ walks on people to deliver this Revelation, it is my will--and His--to ensure that we do not lose the truth or our freedom.
 There is no choice, hence, [*walking on water.*](im_single.html)